mementomoryn/rmm/docs/TEMPLATE.md

 > The workflow will not be able to create pull request for the synced changes.
 * `WORKFLOW_TOKEN` secrets is not empty.
 > [!WARNING]
-> The workflow steps will not run when not fulfilled.
+> The workflow steps will not run.

 ## Secrets